aferikoglou/ECE-Diploma/README.md

 # Kubernetes GPU Scheduling

-In this project we try to create a GPU Kubernetes scheduler and compare it with the Alibaba GPU sharing scheduler extension.
+In this project we try to create a GPU Kubernetes scheduler and compare it with the Default Kubernetes GPU scheduler extension and the Alibaba GPU sharing scheduler extension.

 In __system-setup__ folder the instructions of setting up the system I have used can be found.